mimmi20/mezzio-navigation-laminasviewrenderer/README.md

 ];
 ```

-The setup of ACL can be done in a module class, e.g.
+The setup of ACL can be done in a ConfigProvider, e.g.
-`module/MyModule/Module.php`:
+`module/MyModule/ConfigProvider.php`:

 ```php
 namespace MyModule;